-In these times of extreme uncertainty, a lot of people have discovered the wisdom of sticking close to home and storing food against possible future shortages.
+Recently, a lot of people have discovered the wisdom of protecting themselves against possible shortages.
 And while that’s a good idea, there is a tradeoff when you reduce your fresh food intake: Reduced nutritional value.

 The best solution is to supplement your diet with a high-quality multivitamin (more on that later).
 But first, here are three big concerns with packaged edibles.

 Problem 1: Dry Foods Tend to Be Starchy

 Many inexpensive, readily storable foods, such as dried pasta, breakfast cereal and rice, are high in glucose-spiking carbohydrates.

 That’s especially true if the fibrous bran—which may contain oils that can go rancid in long-term storage—has been stripped away, resulting in white flour, rice and other refined ingredients.
 (For example, one rice-based product contains 51 grams of carbs per serving, only 2 grams of which are fiber.)

 In addition, meals-in-a-box may contain significant quantities of sugar and/or salt.

 Problem 2: Canned Foods Aren’t a Lot Better

 Sugar, salt and preservatives can also be found in canned produce, the other long-term storage favorite.
 (Additional canned foods, such as soups and stews, tend to carry hefty amounts of salt as well.)

 What’s more, the nutrients found in the original fruit or vegetable often leach out when the food is processed.
 Frozen foods generally retain more nutrients but if you're stocking up for, let's say, a family of four for several weeks, you better have a pretty big freezer.